How might Google Identify Link Spam?

 How Ranking Based on the Context of Links Works

-As the search engine crawls pages, it might identify the links on a page and capture a window of text around the link, such as a left window of the five words before the link and a right window of five words after the link.
+As the search engine crawls pages, it might identify links on a page and capture a window of text around the link, such as a left window of the five words before the link and a right window of five words after the link.
 In the picture above, we see a link with the anchor text “Saturn,” and the text on the left includes “Beautiful of all the planets” and the text on the right includes the words, “Is surrounded by an elegant.”

 The next step in this process is for Google to take what it believes is the “rarest” of the words from each of those segments of text from this text associated with the link over all documents on the Web that it has indexed, using a process such as an inverse document frequency (IDF) weighting technique or a conventional linguistic modeling technique.

 In this case, “planet” is the rarest word in the left window and “elegant” is the rarest word in the right window.
-The patent tells is that the number of words used in these windows might be more or less than five words, or that other content from pages where these links appear might also be used.
+The patent tells us that the number of words used in these windows might be more or less than five words, or that other content from pages where these links appear might also be used.

-We are also told that only “real” words or used in this process, and the words might be identified as real by looking at whether or not they appear in a certain number of documents on the Web a minimum number of times, such as within 50 different documents.
+We are also told that only “real” words are used in this process, and the words might be identified as real by looking at whether or not they appear in a certain number of documents on the Web a minimum number of times, such as within 50 different documents.
 This can keep random blocks of text that might include symbols or numbers from being used.

 There may be a lot of documents that link to the same pages, and this context approach means capturing all this context information from potentially a lot of pages.
 Where there are a lot of pages that might include these words near a link, a count of those is included in the context information.
-Since Saturn is a planet, chances are good that there will be a lot of links that might include “planet” near a link with the anchor text “saturn” pointed to that page.
+Since Saturn is a planet, chances are good that there will be a lot of links that might include “planet” near a link with the anchor text “Saturn” pointed to that page.
 Since Saturn is often referred to as the Elegant Planet, it’s also likely that the word “elegant” might appear near a link to a page about Saturn that uses the anchor text “Saturn.”

 These “context” scores for the rarest words around a link, or “context identifiers” as they are called in the patent, are used to create a score for each link, to come up with a ranking score for each document.
 Other elements that might be considered in such a score can include: